-Tip: You can also navigate among your set bookmarks by selecting the progress bar at the bottom of the screen.
+ETip: You can also navigate among your set bookmarks by letting the cursor rest on the progress bar.
 The screen will gray out and you will see small inverted triangles over the progress bar indicating places in the reading material that you bookmarked.
 You can move among them by using the Next Page and Prev Page buttons.
 Your current location is marked by the slightly larger hollow triangle.
 You also see representations of the number keys on the keyboard from 1 - 0 indicating 10 percent increments of the reading material, so you can quickly jump to the part of the item you are reading by pressing the corresponding number key.